tectonia/AppDevLearning/exercisefiles/lab3.md

 ![Resource Group](images/la14.png)

-* Next step is to add a Action to call one of the Azure functions we have created before.
+* Next step is to add a Action to call one of the Azure functions we have created before.Let's rename this action to **Return Message Type** - Using the following screen shots, you can add this Azure function action, and create a connection string to call the **MessageType** function we created earlier.
+* We will be passing the same message which came in to the http request to the Azure function, along with sending 2 header values messagetype and operation, which are incoming from the http request as well.

 ![Resource Group](images/la15.png)
 ![Resource Group](images/la16.png)